 From the export and production data, obtained from customs and from the qualified companies listed by the project Perúbiodiverso, it could be concluded that, even though biotrade exports were seven times higher in 2014 than in 2009, their number in 2014 was still less than 10 per cent of the value of all exports of native biodiversity-derived products.
 Figure 6 shows the main export markets for biotrade and native biodiversity products.
 78,176 hectares, belonging to 106,000 farming units, are planted with the selected 13 crops of Peruvian native biodiversity.
 This represents 1.2 per cent of the total cultivated surface, and 4.8 per cent of all farming units.
-The cultivated area is located in only 2 of Peru's 24 departments.
+The cultivation of these crops is highly concentrated geographically.
+Of most of the 13 crops, 70 per cent of the cultivated area is located in only 2 of Peru's 24 departments.
 On the other hand, almost all producers specialized in only 1 out of the 13 selected crops.
-Between 2009 and 2014, biotrade exports increased from US\$ 7.6 million to US\$ 623 million.
+Between 2009 and 2014, biotrade exports increased from US\$ 7.6 million to US\$ 58.8 million, while all exports of native biodiversity-derived products only increased from US\$ 198 million to US\$ 623 million.
 Total Peruvian exports are US\$ 42 billion per year.